haoyangzheng1996/LES-SINDy/README.md

 - $x$ is the spatial coordinate.
 - $t$ is time.

-In its inviscid form (when $\nu=0$), Burgers' equation reduces to a simple hyperbolic PDE, which can develop shock waves.
-With viscosity, it resembles the Navier-Stokes equation in one dimension, making it useful for studying turbulence and shock wave formation.

 # 3. Kuramoto–Sivashinsky Equation

 The Kuramoto–Sivashinsky equation is a nonlinear PDE used to describe the diffusive instabilities in a laminar flame front, but it also applies to a variety of other physical contexts involving pattern formation and spatiotemporal chaos.
 The equation is: